Princess Love Says She's ''Filing for Divorce'' From Ray J Amid Drama

 According to the soon-to-be mother of two, Ray J then became "really mad" and eventually left.

-"He was out the whole night," she said, noting that he hadn't returned by the time she woke up.
+"He was out the whole night," she said, noting he hadn't returned by the time she woke up.

 She alleged she confronted him about his night out once he returned and claimed Ray J called her "selfish."